 Finding the best bug out backpack involves covering a whole load of models, features, and functionality to find the perfect fit.
 If you’re not sure where to begin, our guide to the best survival backpacks is here to help you get started.
-We’ve taken a look at some of the largest, toughest and overall best bug out backpacks for every eventuality, situation and price range.
+We’ve taken a look at some of the largest, toughest and overall best bug out backpacks and survival backpacks for every eventuality, situation and price range.